 The initial stage should be applied for using the Building Warrant Application form, listing all subsequent stages, along with the fee for the entire project unless otherwise agreed.
 Subsequent stages are applied for using the Amendment of Building Warrant Application form and there is an administration fee of £100 for each subsequent stage or the appropriate fee if the entire fee was not paid at the initial application.
 Approval of each stage of the Building Warrant will permit the work included in that stage to commence on site.

 The Certificate of Completion will not be accepted until all stages are approved and the project is complete on site.

 Once a Building Warrant has been approved there may be a variety of reasons why it is not possible to complete the project in accordance with the approved plans.
 Should this situation arise you should submit an application to amend the building warrant via the eBuilding Standards portal.

 Work included in the amendment application should not be carried out on site until the amendment to Warrant has been approved.

 A Building Warrant is valid for three years from the date of approval and all works included in the Warrant should be completed and a Certificate of Completion submitted to us prior to the expiry date.
 If you do not envisage the project being completed within this period you may apply for an Extension to the Period of the Building Warrant via the eBuilding Standards portal.

-The extension must be applied for prior to the Building Warrant expiring, detailing the reasons for the extension.
+The request must detail the reasons for the extension.
 The request for extension will be considered and a response issued.
 Each application is assessed on its own merits and an application may not be approved.